Animals That Start With I

 Iberian Lynx (Lynx Pardinus)

-Another animal beginning with i due to its native land, the Iberian lynx is a wild cat which inhabits forests and woodlands of the Iberian Peninsula. hey feed mainly on rabbits, but also hunt birds, amphibians and small mammals.
+Another animal beginning with i due to its native land, the Iberian lynx is a type of wild cat which inhabits forests and woodlands of the Iberian Peninsula. hey feed mainly on rabbits, but also hunt birds, amphibians and small mammals.

 Indian Palm Squirrel (Funambulus palmarum)